 How do personal loans differ from mortgages or credit cards?

 Mortgages are typically measured in decades and will usually require a high-value asset (i.e. your house) as security.
-By comparison, personal loans are typically measured in months, and usually offer unsecured options.
+By comparison, personal loans are typically measured in months, or a few years and usually offer unsecured options.

 Credit cards are typically open-ended loans, in which you can pay off, and re-use your maximum credit limit on an on-going basis – this means your required repayments can fluctuate over time.
-Alternatively, a personal loan will give you a definitive end-date, with consistent repayments, so you can better budget from month to month.
+Alternatively, if repayments are made on time, a personal loan will give you a definitive end-date, with consistent repayments, so you can better budget from month to month.

 Fixed and variable rates

-With a fixed rate loan, the amount of interest you pay is decided when you take out the loan, and it remains constant throughout the duration of the loan – some lenders may charge a break fee if you pay your fixed rate loan early (Harmoney does not).
-With a variable rate loan, the interest can change, going up or down depending on market interest rates.
+With a fixed rate loan, the interest rate is fixed when you take out the loan for an agreed term, and it remains constant throughout the agreed period – some lenders may charge a break fee if you pay your fixed rate loan early (Harmoney does not).
+With a variable rate loan, the interest can change, going up or down depending on fluctuations in market interest rates.

 Secured and unsecured loans